kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 ![Property Live][propertylive]

-Properties are passed in a key-value pairs.
+Properties are passed as key-value pairs.
 It is important to note that properties are tied to the person and not to the event.

 If you are using JavaScript to track on your site, you will automatically track some properties, including: